jacobtmurph/Quotebook/README.md

 # Random-Quote-Generator
-A little JS web-app that displats wise, funny, or meaningful quotes to the visitor
+A little JS web-app that displays wise, funny, or meaningful quotes to the visitor